viamrobotics/docs/docs/services/data-management.md

 ## Service Configuration

 In order to use the data management service, you need to add the service to the robot's configuration.
-If you're using the "Config > Services" tab on Viam, you'll see that adding a data management service gives you to option to enable capture and syncing.
+If you're using the "Config > Services" tab on the Viam app, you'll see that adding a data management service gives you to option to enable capture and syncing.

 This example has capture enabled that is writing to `/tmp/capture` on the robot, syncing from that directory every 10 minutes, and additionally syncing any files in `/tmp/my_text_files`